cleanlab/aws-marketplace/label-inspector/README.md

 If unspecified, Label Inspector will run on `high_accuracy` mode by default.

+## Choosing the Instance Type

+If your dataset contains text fields (strings that are not discrete categories), we recommend a p*-instance that has GPU such that large language models can be fine-tuned on your data.

+If your dataset is big (over 100k rows), we recommend an instance with lots of memory: m5.24xlarge if no text, p3.16xlarge otherwise.

 ## Common Errors

 If you are running into issues when using the label inspector, here are some common issues and potential solutions: